loettz/interview-process-survival/README.md

 # Interview Process Survival :rocket:

+Hi, I'm happy you found this repository :sparkles:
+My name is Lotte and I've been a developer for more than 5 years.

 ## Who is this made for? :star:

 Interview Processes - especially in the tech field, can be stressful.
 Many developers (not just juniors) fear them and are unsure how to prepare.
 If this is you and you found this repo, I hope It will help.
-I went through several interview processes in my career as a web developer and want to share my experience with you.
+I went through several interview processes in my career, when I applied for
+Junior, Mid-Level and Senior positions.

 ## What to expect :heavy_plus_sign: